KenKundert/quantiphy/doc/examples.rst

 factors, which also provides the *format_eng* function for converting floats to strings formatted with SI scale factors and units.
 So if your needs are limited, as they are in this example, that is generally a good way to go.
-One aspect of *QuantiPhi* that you might prefer is they way it handles very large or very small numbers.
+One aspect of *QuantiPhi* that you might prefer is the way it handles very large or very small numbers.
 As the numbers get either very large or very small *EngFormatter* starts by using unfamiliar scale factors (*YZPEzy*) and then reverts to e-notation. *QuantiPhy* allows you to control whether to use unfamiliar scale factors but does not use them by default.
 It also can be configured to revert to